Unique Handmade Christmas Cards: Ink and Wash Watercolor Cards

 Choosing the Right Pen

-My favorite pen for this type of project, pictured at right, is an inexpensive Sakura Microperm in size .03 to .05 which is readily available in the scrap-booking section of most craft stores.
+My favorite pen for this type of project, pictured below, is an inexpensive Sakura Microperm in size .03 to .05, which is readily available in the scrap-booking section of most craft stores.

 - Outline the image in pen, referring to the original drawing for exact line placement.
-Then, using a soft flicking stroke, begin building up the layers of ink until the desired darkness is achieved,
+Then, using a soft flicking stroke, begin building up the layers of ink until the desired darkness is achieved.

 - Once you have achieved the desired intensity (darkness), set your card aside for a few moments to let the ink "set-up".
 You may want to start inking another card now—I often have several on the go at the same time.

 Another Fun Project

-Shown sketched on plain white card stock, the ever-popular Black-cap Chickadee is a welcome visitor to the back yard bird feeder.
+Shown sketched on plain white card stock above, the ever-popular Black-cap Chickadee is a welcome visitor to the back yard bird feeder.